YuetChan/simple-kanban/ui/README.md

 ### Deploying the UI App
 To deploy the Ui app, follow these steps:

+1. Clone the repository: `git clone <repository-url>`

+2. Navigate to the project directory: `cd /path/to/repository/ui`

-1. Update the environment variables in the `.env.deploy` file located in the `/ui` directory to match your deployment environment.
+3. Update the environment variables in the `.env.deploy` file located in the `/ui` directory to match your deployment environment.

-2. Build the project:
+4. Build the project:
     ```
     npm run build:deploy
     ```
-3. Upload the `/build` folder to S3
+5. For AWS user, upload the `/build` folder to a S3 bucket and setup the web endpoint